Working with Snakemake

 """

 In general, we want the rules as far downstream as possible in the workflow to be the ones that determine what the wildcards should resolve to.
-In our case this is align_to_genome and generate_count_table.
+In our case align_to_genome and generate_count_table.
 You can think of it like the rule that really “needs” the file asks for it, and then it’s up to Snakemake to determine how it can use all the available rules to generate it.
 Here the align_to_genome rule says “I need this genome index to align my sample to” and then it’s up to Snakemake to determine how to download and build the index.

 Summary